alexc155/auto-git-pull/README.md

 auto-git-pull relies on the Git command line tools being installed and runable without interaction.
 If you can run 'git pull' in a command window, you can run this.

-It's frustrating to try to push code to git, only to be told that your version isn't up to date and you must pull changes first - this script automates that pulling so you are always up to date.
+It's frustrating to try to push code to git, only to be told that your version isn't up to date and you must pull changes first.
+This script automates that pulling so you are always up to date.

 ## Installation